ziqian98/ziqian98.github.io/_pages/about.md

 * ### Attention-based End-to-End Speech Recognition System (Top %10 on Kaggle Competition)
 * Machine Learning Department, Carnegie Mellon University
-  * Implemented a speech utterance decoder, consists of a CNN-based feature extractor, a weight-dropped stack Bi-LSTM feature sequence encoder, and a DNN-based phoneme classifier, trained with lr_scheduler and CTC loss.
   * Built an Attention-based End-to-End Speech Recognition System, a Pyramidal Bi-LSTM as Encoder, two stacked LSTM with Attention as Decoder, combined Teacher Forcing and Gumbel Noise technique, using beam search during inference, and achieved a Levenshtein distance of **7.87** on Speech-to-Text task.
 Models trained on AWS EC2.
+  * Implemented a speech utterance decoder, consists of a CNN-based feature extractor, a weight-dropped stack Bi-LSTM feature sequence encoder, and a DNN-based phoneme classifier, trained with lr_scheduler and CTC loss.
   * Word alignment between English and French sentence by HMM using Viterbi and EM algorithm with **0.1976** of AER

 * ### Predicting the Stock Market with Large Scale Reddit Comments Data (300GB)
-* Machine Learning Department, Carnegie Mellon University
+* Machine Learning Department, Carnegie Mellon University.
+2020.1 - 2020.5
-  * Built logistic regression and PCA model by PySpark on AWS EMR and AWS S3 and achieved around **65%** accuracy.
+  * Built logistic regression and PCA model by **PySpark** on AWS EMR and AWS S3 and achieved around **65%** accuracy.
   * Built a scalable Entity Resolution System by inverted index and pair RDDs to measure similarities among large texts.

 * ### Question Answering in Math World Problems on MathQA dataset
-* Language Technologies Institute, Carnegie Mellon University, 2020.1-2020.5
+* Language Technologies Institute, Carnegie Mellon University, 2020.1 - 2020.5
   * Made improvements to the baseline Seq2Prog model, obtaining a accuracy of **54.6%** for an ensemble model.

+* ### Computer System Design
+* Computer Science Deparment, Carnegie Mellon University, 2019.4 - 2019.8
+  * Designed a **shell program** in C with job control and I/O redirections, a **web proxy system** supports concurrency and cache
+  * Implemented a dynamic memory allocator library in C including malloc, free, calloc, realloc features, using segregated free lists with first-fit search, immediate coalescing of free blocks, and a separate singly linked list for small free blocks.

 * ### Audio Sentiment Analysis by a Parallel and Utterance-Dependent Deep Learning Network
-* Department of Computer Science of Technology, Tsinghua University, 2017.10-2019.3
+* Department of Computer Science of Technology, Tsinghua University, 2017.10 - 2019.3
   * Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis that outperforms state of art results by **7%** on MOSI dataset.